Outdoors public

 continue reading

-Join Ryan “Cal” Callaghan each week for his unique brand of outdoor news designed for folks that need to know what’s going on and those who want to pretend they do.
-Part of The MeatEater Podcast Network.
+Welcome to “Cal of the Wild” where you can join Ryan “Cal” Callaghan each week for his unique brand of outdoor news and interviews designed for folks who need to know what’s going on and those who want to pretend they do.
+Also, get your dose of dog and dog training tips from Tony Peterson’s Houndations podcast.
+Both part of The MeatEater Podcast Network.

 continue reading